mihab/simplejumpjs/README.md

-simplejumpjs
+Simple Jump JS
 ============

 Port of Simple Jump game to HTML5/Javascript using EaselJS.
+Only 1 level to play.
+The game can be played [here.](http://simplejumpjs.herokuapp.com/)